rashardsdata/RESUME/README.md

 # ##RESUME##
-This is Thakas Resume
+This is Rashard's Resume
-##MY_GOVAMiNT_NAME = #RASHARD_iMAN_KELLY
+##My_preferred_name_is: Thaka!

 # ##MY_PROFiLE = "LiNUX_ENGiNEER##DEVOPS_SPECiALiST"
-During my job experience, I had practical skills with interesting technologies, tasks, people.
-In the whole role of my engineering practice include building and supporting web SaaS solutions based on Linux/Unix platform in a cloud (AWS) and on-premise, experience on server infrastructure migration, monitoring and securing, LAMP, and Linux Server setup/administration.
-Takes the form part in automating, supporting and to ensure CI/CD in product developing.
+After 20 years in Information Technology, I have developed several practical skills with useful technologies, both OpenSource and Proprietary.
+The tasks, people, and places that I've worked included assignments in building, supporting, migrating, and developing web SaaS solutions that run on *NIX platform both cloud (AWS) and on-site to ensure business continuity.

 ## ##LANGUAGES = "Programming and Communicative" ##
 {% highlight ruby %}
 KNOWN_PROGRAMMiNG_LANGUAGES =  [